moonlitocean/unity_data_inspector/README.md

 ```
 Supports generic type and inheritance.

-## Define IMarkAttribute to provide different views

-To mark some int as timestamp, or mark some string as Locale (that can translates from "skill.101.name" to  "Rocket Punch").
+To further customize, you can define attributes, e.g. mark some int as timestamp, or mark some string as Locale (that can translates from "skill.101.name" to  "Rocket Punch").

 ```c#
 [UnixTimestamp]int time;